Amendment to State Planning Policy 3.1 – Residential Design Codes: Multiple dwellings, parking and other incidental changes

 Full details of the amendments can be found here: Amendment to State Planning Policy 3.1 – Residential Design Codes: Multiple dwellings, parking and other incidental changes.

-The changes become operational on Friday 23 October 2015, providing local government and developers with a three-month transition period.
+The changes became operational on Friday 23 October 2015.

 The changes have been introduced following community and local government feedback on appropriate locations for apartment developments.